pearsonkyle/Exoplanet-Light-Curve-Analysis/README.md

+# This code is no longer being maintained and has been merged into [EXOTIC](https://github.com/rzellem/EXOTIC).
+The api syntax has remained the same but requires a new import `from elca.tools import ...` -> `from exotic.api.elca import ...`

-# Exoplanet Light Curve Analyzer
+## Exoplanet Light Curve Analyzer

-Pronouned like "elsa"

 A python 3 package for modeling exoplanet light curves.
 The transit function is based on the analytic expressions of Mandel and Agol 2002.
 Estimate parameters and uncertainties using nested sampling.